Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob/migrationGuides.md

 text_content = blob_object.content
 ```

-In V12, currently download can be done through download_blob API.
+In V12, the download operation can be done through the download_blob API.
 Here's the equivalent of `get_blob_to_text`.
 ```python
 from azure.storage.blob import BlobServiceClient